-6 Organization for Security and Co-operation in Europe.
-(2020).
-International Elections Observation Mission, United States of America, General Elections, 3 November 2020: Statement of Preliminary Findings and Conclusions. pp. 25-26.
-Retrieved from: https://www.osce.org/odihr/elections/usa/469437 are tabulated, certified, and audited.9 Nearly all votes in the U.S. have some kind of paper record-whether a paper ballot or a printed summary of votes cast from a direct recording electronic machine or a ballot-marking device-and are counted using various computerized systems.
-Such systems are known to have "produced outcome-changing errors through problems with hardware, software, and procedures."10 For decades, some states have used fixed-percentage tabulation audits to check the accuracy of the computer voting system results by comparing them against a manual interpretation of paper ballots.11 However, these states mainly rely on a sample of a fixed percentage of ballots for this type of audit-meaning that "even in a landslide election, they will count the same number of ballots as they would in a nail-biter."12
+As noted previously, the U.S. has been the primary laboratory for RLA testing.
+It is therefore useful to briefly consider the context for elections there.
+Trust in U.S. elections overall has declined precipitously in recent years; 2019 polling from Gallup found that nearly 60 percent of respondents lacked confidence in the "honesty" of U.S. elections, and "majorities of Americans have consistently lacked confidence in the honesty of elections every year since 2012."
+Responsibility for setting rules and administering elections in the U.S. is largely devolved to the state and local levels, leading to great variability in the voter experience and in how and when results are tabulated, certified and audited.
+Nearly all votes in the U.S. have some kind of paper record - whether a paper ballot or a printed summary of votes cast from a direct recording electronic machine or a ballot-marking device - and are counted using various computerized systems.
+Such systems are known to have "produced outcome-changing errors through problems with hardware, software, and procedures."
+For decades, some states have used fixed-percentage tabulation audits to check the accuracy of the computer voting system results by comparing them against a manual interpretation of paper ballots.
+However, these states mainly rely on a sample of a fixed percentage of ballots for this type of audit - meaning that "even in a landslide election, they will count the same number of ballots as they would in a nail-biter."